-The Nominating and Corporate Governance Committee is currently composed of three directors: Messrs.
-Boccassam and Mulligan and Ms. Kilberg.
+The Nominating and Corporate Governance Committee is currently composed of two directors: Mr. Mulligan and Ms. Kilberg.
 Mr. Mulligan is the chairman of the Nominating and Corporate Governance Committee.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee met two times during 2022.
+The Nominating and Corporate Governance Committee met one time during 2023.
 The Board has adopted a written Nominating and Corporate Governance Committee charter available to stockholders on the Company's website at investors.appian.com.